 Only a drain adapter won’t do the work.
 It would help if you connected it with a hose to ensure it’s not draining here and there.
 If the water drains near or underneath the pool, it can weaken the ground your pool is set on.

 - Place The Other End Out of The Pool

 Place the other end, which is not connected to the plug, out of the pool.
 The water will draw off itself.

 - Keep An Eye on The Water Flow

-You need to carefully watch the flow of water to ensure it is being drained at the right place and doesn’t go into the storm drains or neighbour’s house.
+You must carefully watch the flow of water to ensure it is being drained at the right place and doesn’t go into the storm drains or neighbor’s house.